Migrate on-premises Apache Hadoop clusters to Azure HDInsight - architecture best practices

 - Start with an S2 tier Azure SQL instance, which provides 50 DTU and 250 GB of storage.
 If you see a bottleneck, you can scale the database up.

 - Don't share the metastore created for one HDInsight cluster version with clusters of a different version.
 Different Hive versions use different schemas.
 For example, a metastore can't be shared with both Hive 1.2 and Hive 2.1 clusters.

 - Back up the custom metastore periodically.

 - Keep the metastore and HDInsight cluster in the same region.

-- Monitor the metastore for performance and availability using Azure SQL Database Monitoring tools, like Azure portal or Azure Log Analytics.
+- Monitor the metastore for performance and availability using Azure SQL Database Monitoring tools, like Azure portal or Azure Monitor logs.

 - Execute the ANALYZE TABLE command as required to generate statistics for tables and columns.
 For example,

 - Consider using LLAP cluster for interactive Hive queries with improved response time LLAP is a new feature in Hive 2.0 that allows in-memory caching of queries.
 LLAP makes Hive queries much faster, up to 26x faster than Hive 1.x in some cases.